c19witness/uk-covid19-inquiry/2023-10-18_module-2/3_Professor_Sir_Horby.rst

 **Professor Sir Horby**: Yes, that's right, and this is one of the issues I said I think rightly came back round again.

-**Lead Inquiry**: On 7 April, the SAGE minutes show that NERVTAG had concluded that the increased use of masks would have minimal effect.
+**Lead Inquiry**: On 7 April, the SAGE minutes show that NERVTAG had concluded that the increased use of :outline:`masks` would have minimal effect.

 On 9 April, the NERVTAG minutes from that day, NERVTAG 13, showed that Sir Jonathan Van-Tam had asked you to return to the issue of :outline:`face masks` because other countries had introduced what's known as soft advisory positions in relation to the use of :outline:`face masks`, and he was concerned that NERVTAG and SAGE should re-examine the issue; is that correct?